Visiting Germany in October: Weather, Festivals, and Tips

 This international book fair is no quiet reading corner.
 The Frankfurt Book Fair draws authors, publishers, and agents from around the world.
 It's the most important international event for publishers on the calendar.

-Held every October, the book fair turns Frankfurt into a literary carnival.
+Held every October in Germany, the book fair turns Frankfurt into a literary carnival.
 While professionals strike deals, visitors enjoy author talks, signings, and exhibits.
-For book lovers, it's a paper-bound paradise.
+For book lovers, it's a paper-bound paradise and a must-see stop on literary tours in Germany.

 Tips for Your Germany in October Itinerary